christianbaun/pestdetector/docs/installation_from_scratch_mit_qengineering_rpi-image.md

     1 System Options > S3 Password
     1 System Options > S4 Hostname

+Set the HDMI configuration:

+    2 Display Options System Options > D1 Resolution > DMT Mode 82

+The HDMI configuration will ensure that X (and VNC) is startet wirhout a physical monitor attached to the single-board computer.
+These linkes are added by `raspi-config` into the file `/boot/config.txt`:

+    hdmi_force_hotplug=1
+    hdmi_group=2
+    hdmi_mode=82

 Next, reboot the system.

 Set the WiFi cretentials (e.g. in the graphical X11 user interface).